-That being said, there are a few simple tips that will take infusing your water to a new, healthy level.
-As yummy as your infused water may be, buy organic produce to prevent any pesticides and other chemicals seeping into your water.
+That being said, there are a few simple tips that will make infusing your water to a new, healthy level.
+As yummy as your infused water maybe, buy organic produce to prevent any pesticides and other chemicals from seeping into your water.
 Another tip to make the most out of your infusing is to buy in-season produce.
-Not only is this environmentally-friendly and budget-friendly, but in-season produce is also dense in nutrients which will maximize health benefits.
+Not only is this environmentally friendly and budget-friendly, but in-season produce is also dense in nutrients which will maximize health benefits.

 Lemons, limes, grapefruits, oranges, kumquats, pomelos, and other citrus fruits offer a balance of sweet and tart to infused water and recipes like Raw Citrus Turmeric Shots or Citrus Carrot Loaf.
 While it’s common knowledge that citrus fruits are packed with vitamin C and potassium, you may be surprised to learn that the flavonoids that make citrus fruits tangy and delicious have anti-cancer and anti-coagulant properties.
 Citrus fruits are also shown to help with iron absorption, shorten the duration of colds, help with detoxing, and can inhibit the growth of some bacteria strains in the body.
 Additionally, infusing citrus into your water is a great way to energize yourself and rev up your metabolism.

 When it comes to infusing water, integrating herbs such as mint, rosemary, sage, lavender, and cilantro is a great place to start.
-Mint is helpful for settling indigestion, taking the edge off of headaches, decreasing fatigue, and of course, freshening breath.
-Rosemary has been known to help with toothaches, relieving gas pains, and replenishing electrolytes.
+Mint helps settle indigestion, takes the edge off of headaches, decreases fatigue, and of course, freshens breath.
+Rosemary has been known to help with toothaches, relieve gas pains, and replenishing electrolytes.
 Sage is a natural antiseptic and contains helpful flavonoids that can aid in chronic pain relief.
 Lavender, the ultra-relaxing herb, of course, provides mild aromatherapy for reducing stress and regulating sleep.
 Cilantro, on the contrary, is quite energizing and is pumped with antioxidants and vitamins.

 Uncovering The Mysteries of Medicinal Herbs is an informative introduction to understanding the diverse world of medicinal herbs and introducing these herbs into your everyday routine.
 To add some herb-flavored flare to your normal ice cubes, check out How to Make Colorful Ice Cubes.